 Here’s a brief list of the steps you must take to become a well-informed and effective landlord within the City of Lakewood.

 Lakewood Landlords are entitled to deep discounts on tenant screening services.
-Find out more.
+Click here to find out more.

-Take a look at the Powerpoint presentation for the most recent Landlord Training Seminar.
+Take a look at the most recent Landlord Training Seminar video.